cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 Now, we need to access our Prometheus and Grafana consoles from outside of the cluster.

-For that, we need to change the Service type from ClusterIp to LoadBalancer
+For that, we need to change the Service type from ClusterIP to LoadBalancer

 Edit the prometheus-server service
 ```